metaclass-nl/tutorial-api-platform/README.md

  *             "swagger_context"={"summary"="Totals per day per Employee"}
 ```

-But the API Platform documentation has an example of [Overriding the OpenAPI Specification](https://api-platform.com/docs/core/swagger/#overriding-the-openapi-specification) by creating a SwaggerDecorator service.
+But the API Platform documentation once had an example of [Overriding the OpenAPI Specification](https://api-platform.com/docs/core/swagger/#overriding-the-openapi-specification) by creating a SwaggerDecorator service.
 Add a new folder Swagger to api/src and create a file SwaggerDecorator.php with the following content:

 ```php